Samuel Colt: Later years and death

-Before the American Civil War, Colt supplied both the North and the South with firearms.
+In the period leading up to the American Civil War, Colt supplied both the North and the South with firearms.
 He had been known to sell weapons to warring parties on both sides of other conflicts in Europe and did the same with respect to the war in America.
-During 1859 Colt considered building an armory in the South and as late as 1861 had sold 2,000 revolvers to Confederate agent John Forsyth.
-Although trade with the South had not been restricted at that time, newspapers such as the New York Daily Tribune, The New York Times and the Hartford Daily Courant termed him a Southern sympathizer and traitor to the Union.
-In response to these charges, Colt was commissioned as a colonel by the state of Connecticut on May 16, 1861, of the 1st Regiment Colts Revolving Rifles of Connecticut armed with the Colt revolving rifle.
-Colt envisioned this unit as being staffed by men more than six feet tall and armed with his weapons.
-However, the unit was never sent to the field and Colt was discharged on June 20, 1861.
+In 1859 Colt considered building an armory in the South and as late as 1861 had sold 2,000 revolvers to Confederate agent John Forsyth.
+Although trade with the South had not been restricted at that time, newspapers such as the New York Daily Tribune, The New York Times and the Hartford Daily Courant labeled him a Southern sympathizer and traitor to the Union.
+In response to these charges, Colt was commissioned as a colonel by the state of Connecticut on May 16, 1861, in the 1st Regiment Colts Revolving Rifles of Connecticut armed with the Colt revolving rifle.
+Colt envisioned this unit as being staffed by men over six feet tall and armed with his weapons.
+However, the unit was never deployed and Colt was discharged a month later, on June 20.